Dr. Kate Agathos (Postdoc UPMC)

 - Cognitive and sensorimotor factors associated with visual field dependence in the context of aging.
 In Actes du 16e Congrès international de l'Association des Chercheurs en Activités Physiques et Sportives, pages 336-337.
 (2015)

 - Factors associated with the increased perceptual reliance on the visual reference frame with age.
+In International Society for Posture and Gait Research World Congress (ISPGR), Seville.
 (2015)

 - Capacitive Pulse Shapes for Platinum Cuff Electrodes.
 In Proceedings of the Annual International Conference of the IEEE Engineering in Medicine and Biology Society, EMBS, pages 5408-5411.
 (2011)